 For newly independent readers, we have Writing Chapter Books for 6-9 year olds.
 Kids in this age group can be voracious readers and become addicted to their favourite chapter book series.
 To write a winning story, your language choices are super important, and the themes need to resonate.
 Presented by internationally-published children’s author Lesley Gibbes, this course will show you how to develop a series, create riveting story arcs, and discover what exactly publishers are looking in a manuscript.

 I want the convenience of online learning

-If you prefer extra time to absorb information, then take a look at our online courses.
-The great thing about our tutor-led online courses is that you still get the intimate classroom experience, interaction with other students, and expert guidance from our presenters.
-They cover exactly the same material as the weekend courses but with the flexibility to fit it into your schedule.
-You’ll be able to workshop your writing and receive feedback, plus you’ll also develop your own critiquing skills.
+Our online courses are great as they allow you plenty of time to absorb information.
+Our tutor-led online courses provide you with an intimate classroom experience, interaction with other students, and expert guidance from our presenters with the flexibility to fit it into your schedule.
+You’ll be able to workshop your writing and receive feedback, plus you'll also develop your own critiquing skills.

 There are some key areas I’d love to improve

 Our Fiction Essentials courses are essentially a writers' gym.
 If you’ve got the foundation skills, but some of your techniques need a bit of work, then these excellent courses will strengthen your skills and propel you to the next level.
 Are you struggling to develop your Characters?
 Is your Dialogue feeling a bit flat?
 Has your critiquing partner mentioned that your Point of View is inconsistent?
 These self-paced courses are designed to help you hit that a-ha! moment and really transform your writing.
 They're a brilliant resource to go back to again and again.
 You can start anytime and can take up to 12 months to finish your course.
 Listen to the audio on your commute, read through the handouts during your lunch break, or set aside a few days to work through the materials at home.